process-street/data-set-csv-sync/README.md

-# data-set-csv-sync
+# Data Set CSV Sync

-A script to synchronize a CSV with an existing data set.
+A script to synchronize a CSV with an existing data set in Process Street.

+## Usage

+``